jjliggett/CurrentTimeApp/README.md

 # Current Time App

-Current Time App is a .NET 6 Blazor Web Assembly application that displays the current time.
+Current Time App is an application to display the current time, as well as when day light savings time will start/end for supported platforms and regions.

+The application is a .NET 7 application.
+There is a web app using Blazor Web Assembly (published at <https://jjliggett.github.io/CurrentTimeApp/>) and there is also a .NET MAUI application.

+Additional time zones can be displayed, using the **timeZone** query parameter like the following: <https://jjliggett.github.io/CurrentTimeApp/?timeZone=Europe/London&timeZone=Europe/Paris>

 ## Licensing